-APSA especially encourages applications from individuals who attended and participated in the following recent 2021 APSA Annual Meeting Indigenous Politics Mini-Conference or who presented a paper or iPoster at the meeting that focused on theories and paradigms that are salient in the study of Indigenous political science, Indigenous Studies, or Indigenous Politics.
+APSA encourages applications from individuals who presented a paper or iPoster at the 2023 APSA Annual Meeting that focused on theories and paradigms that are salient in the study of Indigenous political science, Indigenous Studies, or Indigenous Politics.

 Additionally, APSA especially encourages applications from American Indian or Alaska Native, and Native Hawaiian individuals who meet the above eligibility requirements.